-But experts will tell you that the greatest risk to your health is underwire that doesn’t fit properly.
-Every time you rub against these wires it subjects your breasts to a high level of stress.
-The damage is even greater when you choose to sleep in these types of bras.
+But experts will tell you that of the risks of wearing a bra that fits poorly, the greatest is an underwire that doesn’t fit properly.
+Every time you rub against these wires, it subjects your breasts to a high level of stress.
+The damage is even greater when you choose to sleep in these kinds of bras.
 Day by day, the negative effects will increase.

-4. Can continued use of a poorly fitting bra increase your risk of breast cancer?
+4. Can the continued use of a poorly fitting bra increase your risk of breast cancer?

 This is an important thing to remember.

 How to correctly measure your bra size